Architecture of Ireland: Victorian period

-St Eunan's Cathedral, Letterkenny, in Ulster.

 During the 19th century, because all of Ireland was a constituent part of the United Kingdom, British architecture continued to influence building styles in Ireland.
-Many prominent Irish buildings were designed and built in Ireland during this period (1837–1901), including Findlater's Church on Parnell Square, the Royal City of Dublin Hospital, Olympia Theatre, the Central Markets in Cork, the National Museum of Ireland, the National Library of Ireland, the Natural History Museum, and the National Gallery of Ireland.
+Many prominent Irish buildings were designed and built in Ireland during this period (1837–1901), including Abbey Presbyterian Church on Parnell Square, the Royal City of Dublin Hospital, Olympia Theatre, the Central Markets in Cork, the National Museum of Ireland, the National Library of Ireland, the Natural History Museum, and the National Gallery of Ireland.
 Many of these new buildings were located in the Southside of Dublin in places like Kildare Street and Baggot Street and in the centre of Cork.
 An important contributor was the notable English architect, Decimus Burton.
 He remodelled much of Cobh, commissioned by the 5th Viscount Midleton, in the 1840s.
 He was the designer of Martinstown House in County Kildare.
 Prior to that he spent almost two decades renovating the vast neglected public areas of Phoenix Park in Dublin and incidentally designing Dublin Zoo.

 However, few buildings were built outside the major cities other than a few railway stations in the provincial towns.

 During the Victorian period, many new statues were erected in Ireland, particularly in Dublin, Belfast and Cork.
 These included several rather elegant statues of figures such as Queen Victoria, Daniel O'Connell and Henry Grattan.